 Zac Karpf joined the Federal Reserve Bank of Kansas City’s Omaha Branch Board of Directors in 2019.

 He is the president of Platte Valley Bank and the co-chief operating officer of the Bank’s holding company, Platte Valley Financial Service Companies, Inc. Since his employment in 2000, Mr. Karpf has occupied a number of positions at the bank – starting as a credit analyst before moving into commercial lending and then into management.

 Born and raised in the Dundee area of Omaha, Nebraska, Mr. Karpf is a fourth-generation Nebraska banker with the family’s history of banking starting with his great-grandfather in 1907.
 His great-grandfather, Henry C. Karpf, grandfather, Charles T. Karpf, Sr. and father, Charles T. Karpf, Jr. served as President of the First National Bank of Morrill for many years.

-Platte Valley Bank currently has $835 million in assets with locations in Scottsbluff, Gering, Morrill, Bridgeport, and Sidney, Nebraska.
+Platte Valley Bank currently has $975 million in assets with locations in Scottsbluff, Gering, Morrill, Bridgeport, Sidney, Alliance, and Chadron Nebraska.
 Platte Valley Companies is a financial services organization with bank, insurance, investment, and trust affiliates.
 The company has $2.1 billion in banking assets and locations in western Nebraska, eastern Wyoming and north-central Colorado.

 Mr. Karpf has volunteered for many community-oriented organizations in the Scottsbluff/Gering area.
 He has served in leadership roles for the local YMCA, Rotary Club, Quivey – Bay State Foundation, Scottsbluff-Gering United Chamber of Commerce and Northfield Elementary Booster Club.
 He has served in various roles within the Nebraska Bankers Association and currently serves as a board member for Bankers’ Bank of the West in Denver, Colorado.
 He holds a bachelor’s degree in Business Administration and a Master of Business Administration from the University of Nebraska-Lincoln.

-Mr. Karpf resides in Gering, Nebraska with his wife, Cristina and sons, Mark and David.
-They enjoy traveling together, especially on driving trips to camp in National Parks.
+Mr. Karpf resides in Gering, Nebraska with his wife, Cristina.
+Their sons, Mark and David, are both away at college.
+They enjoy traveling together, especially to places with warmer and less windy weather.